-What all cities can learn from Paris and Porto—and why Brooklyn's Brooklyn Bridge Park should get a total makeover:
+What all cities can learn from Porto, Paris, London and San Francisco—and why Brooklyn's Brooklyn Bridge Park should get a total makeover:

 Cities today are resurgent in popularity and population growth, so the time is right for exploring how we can make them better.
 In our experience, taking a close look at how things are done in successful communities—as well as communities that fall short of the mark—offers clear lessons.